 So, let’s jump into a couple of scenarios that might help to clear things up.

 - You are a doctor who offers mommy makeovers as a service.
 You create a piece of content about how to prepare for a mommy makeover.
-This is not a blog.
-This supports your mommy makeover page.
+That content is not a blog.
+That type of content supports your mommy makeover page.

-- You are a criminal defense attorney.
+- You’re a criminal defense attorney.
 You have a practice area page about DUI defense.
-You create a piece of content about the reliability of certain BAC tests.
-This is not a blog.
-This is a supporting article.
-This supports your DUI page and is not timely.
+You create a piece of content about the reliability of specific BAC tests.
+That content is not a blog.
+That content is a supporting article.
+This content supports your DUI page and is not timely.

-- Your a personal injury attorney.
-Yesterday two trains collide.
+- You’re a personal injury attorney.
+Yesterday two trains collided.
 You write content in regards to the accident, your opinion on liability, and also use a paragraph to discuss your train accident practice area.
 This one is a little more tricky, but it is a blog.
 Even though the blog does support the train accident practice area, the majority of the content is timely.

 Proper URL Structure of Supporting Articles

-So, you have a good piece of solid content that you’d like to add.
+So, you have a good piece of reliable content that you’d like to add.
 You’ve determined that it is not timely and supports a service or product.
 Now what?

-The first thing you will want to make sure that you are using the correct URL structure.
-A properly structured URL hierarchy helps search engines make sense of what pages are attributed to other pages.
+First, you want to make sure that you are using the correct URL structure.
+A properly structured URL hierarchy helps search engines make sense of what pages associate with each other.
 Let’s take a look at a few URLs:https://yoursite.com/preparing-for-mommy-makeovers/

 URLs With No Hierarchy

-It is difficult to determine that these pages are apart of a larger page or if they are the primary content of that topic.
+It is difficult to determine that these pages are apart of a more extensive page or if they are the primary content of that topic.
 Instead, make the supporting pages “children” of their “parent” topic.

 URL With Proper Hierarchy